15 March - 18 April 2023

 Here the person invited to be the project leader for the application may invite participating administrators.
 Please note that participating researchers may not be invited in this application.

 Scientific quality is the fundamental criterion when the Swedish Research Council allocates grants to research.
 Your application is evaluated in competition with the other applications on the basis of the following evaluation criteria.

-Your application is assessed by a specialised subject review panel where the members are Nordic researchers.
+Your application for a visiting researcher grant within educational sciences is evaluated by a specialised subject review panel where the members are Nordic researchers.

 Following the grant decision your application will receive an individual final statement containing the grades and a summary of the review panel’s discussion and overall assessment of the scientific quality of the application.

 Here you will find a more comprehensive description of the Swedish Research Council's assessment of applications Opens in new window..

 Evaluation criteria and guiding questions